 \item In \cfmimo systems with $L$ APs and $N$ RF chains at each AP, the power consumption is approximately proportional to $LN$.
 Because $L$ is large in CF massive MIMO systems, the total power consumption can be excessively high.
 To overcome this challenge, we propose an ARFA scheme.
-In this scheme, the RF chains are selectively activated at the APs based on CSI, and the number of active RF chains at the APs is optimized so that the proposed scheme can significantly reduce the total power consumption while causing only marginal performance loss.
+In this scheme, the RF chains are selectively activated at the APs based on {partial} CSI, and the number of active RF chains at the APs is optimized so that the proposed scheme can significantly reduce the total power consumption while causing only marginal performance loss.
 Our numerical analysis reveals that in \cfmimo systems, the proposed ARFA scheme with a relatively small number of active RF chains can exhibit performance comparable to that of {the conventional fixed-activation HBF scheme}, which activates all the available RF chains.
 As a result, a considerable improvement in the EE is achieved.

 \item In the proposed ARFA scheme, high computational complexity is required to find the optimal numbers of active RF chains at numerous APs with an exhaustive search.
-To reduce complexity, we propose two low-complexity near-optimal algorithms for the ARFA with C-HBF aided by the tabu search and a fast search method, respectively.
-Furthermore, ARFA is incorporated with SC-HBF in the proposed SC-ARFA schemes, creating a singular value-based and path loss-based SC-ARFA wherein the CPU requires a very limited amount of information from the APs.
-Our simulation results show that the proposed algorithms perform very close to the conventional HBF scheme, in which all the available RF chains are turned on.
+To reduce complexity, we propose a low-complexity near-optimal algorithms for the ARFA with {SC-HBF}. {Furthermore, ARFA is incorporated with {D-HBF} in the proposed {D-ARFA} schemes, creating a singular value-based and path loss-based {D-ARFA,} wherein the CPU requires a very limited amount of information from the APs.} Our simulation results show that the proposed algorithms perform very close to the conventional HBF scheme, in which all the available RF chains are turned on.